Lower Buttress Rock Climbing

 Climbing on the Lower Buttress ranges from slightly overhung, to slightly slabby, with large crack systems, knobs, and other features to help you on almost all routes.

 Approach time: 5 - 10 minutes.

 From the parking lot, head left at the fork from the parking lot.
 Head gently uphill on the trail until 150 yards past the Monk boulder, which is the large 25 foot rock on the left side of the trail.
 You will see the Lower Buttress, and will find the trail heading back at a greater than 90 degree angle heading over a 3' hump and around a medium-sized tree.
 Head on this trail for about 150 yards, and you will be at the rock in front of one of few sport routes, which is known as A Boy and His Arete (5.10d).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Buttress: